davelongdev/dave-long-web-studio/content/about.md

 primary language.
 In college, I majored in philosphy and explored topics such as natrual language philosophy and logic.
 I later went to law school and practiced law with a focus on legal research and writing.
-I also have expeience writing content for web sites.
+I also have expeience writing content for websites.
 I've written articles and blog posts, for example, and I've developed the written content for entire sites.
 In my spare time, I enjoy reading both fiction and non-fiction.